nodejs/node/doc/api/buffer.markdown

       store.push(sb);
     });

-Though this should be used sparingly and only be a last resort *after* a developer has actively observed undue memory retention in their applications.
+This should be used only as a last resort *after* a developer has observed undue memory retention in their applications.

 [`Array#indexOf()`]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf
 [`buf.fill(0)`]: #buffer_buf_fill_value_offset_end